MaurizeDev/Python-CoinTossGame_and_probability-calculator/README.md

 ## Performance Considerations

-Running the simulation for millions of players and tosses can be resource-intensive.
+Running the simulation for hundreds of millions of players and tosses can be resource-intensive.
 The program includes performance metrics like runtime to help optimize for larger simulations.

 ### Example Performance on MacBook Air M1:
 - 1M Players, 20 Tosses: ~7 seconds